OKAMca/stack/README.md

 This command sets up a local registry at `http://localhost:4873`, which is necessary for the `publish-local` process.

+> **Note:** The default username and password for Verdaccio are both set to `admin`.
+You may need these credentials when interacting with the local registry.

 ### Publishing Packages Locally

 To publish one or more packages as a "dev" version to your local Verdaccio instance, use the following command: